formewp/forme-codegen/readme.md

-composer phar:build # build phar with box (experimental, some features don't work yet) composer changelog # run git cliff composer hooks # install git hooks (will run on composer install automatically) composer bump # bump to the next patch version - can also take argument "minor" or "major" composer infection # run infection on src composer infection:log # run infection on src and log to infection.html
+composer phar:build # build phar with box (experimental, some features don't work yet) composer changelog # run git cliff composer hooks # install git hooks (will run on composer install automatically) composer bump:version # bump to the next patch version - can also take argument "minor" or "major" composer infection # run infection on src composer infection:log # run infection on src and log to infection.html
 ```